Skip to main content

 Photo: Jacob Bruce

 The Decorated Farmhouses of Hälsingland are among the region’s key attractions.
-You’ll find these well-preserved farmhouses dotted across the province, and some are open for visits, making for a perfect day out.
+There are thousands of well-preserved Hälsingegårdar scattered across the province, with around fifty open to visitors.
+Here are three well-worth a visit:

 1 / 2